-The above piano keyboard show the musical note names of the white keys within one octave: C – D – E – F – G – A – B. In music theory, these letters are called the natural notes on a piano keyboard.
+The musical note names of the white keys are: C – D – E – F – G – A – B.

 Sharps and Flats

 Accidentals are symbols used to raise or lower notes by half steps.
-A half step is the distance between two adjacent keys on a piano keyboard.
+A half step is the distance between two adjacent keys on the piano.